tkocou/ASC/README.md

 A program to keep track of one's session count with the ARRL VEC.
 The power of this program lies not in it's simple interface.
 Rather, the power resides in it's ability to generate reports.

+For Windows systems, this program is dependent on Python (version 3.8 or higher) being installed on your Windows system.
+Linux and MacOS come with Python 3 installed.
+To find Python for your Windows system, open a browser and search using "python for windows"

-## Current release version is 0.94
+## Current release version is 0.95

 Read the ChangeLog for details.